keklikci/customer-behavior-modeling-for-ecommerce/README.md

 ---
 ### Environment Variables (run the commands in order)

 1. Run the following command to define $SPARK_HOME.
-This is the directory you will your master and slaves.
+This is the directory you will start your master and slaves.
 ```bash
 export SPARK_HOME=/home/ubuntu/spark-3.0.0-bin-hadoop2.7
 ```